BRAT Diet Alternatives: Substitute Foods to Try

 It’s vital to replace the nutrients lost during diarrhea or vomiting episodes.
 The BRAT diet may be beneficial for the first 24 to 48 hours, but beyond that is not recommended.

-Vegetable juices provide you with a high concentration of nutrients your body needs.
-It is critical to select the right type of vegetable to help with diarrhea relief.
+Vegetable juices provide a high concentration of nutrients your body needs.
+It is critical to select the right type of vegetable to help relieve diarrhea.

 In this case, root vegetables are thought to be excellent.